 The honours thesis (PSYCH 499A/B/C) is worth 1.5 units (i.e., 3 term courses).
-Students may not enroll for all of PSYCH 499A/B/C in one term.
+Students may not enrol for all of PSYCH 499A/B/C in one term.
 Students should consult with their thesis supervisor regarding the appropriate class enrolment sequence for PSYCH 499.
 Students can spread the class enrolment for PSYCH 499A, 499B, and 499C over three terms beginning in the 3B term or over two terms beginning in 4A.
 Those choosing to do the honours thesis over two terms will enrol in PSYCH 499A/B in 4A and PSYCH 499C in 4B.
 Alternative sequencing (e.g., 499A/B/C over three terms) should be discussed with the thesis supervisor.
 Although students can start an honours thesis in any term, the Fall term is typically recommended.

 - When will the prerequisites for PSYCH 499 be completed?
-For example, Honours Psych & Arts and Business Co-op students will not enroll in PSYCH 499A until the 4A term because the prerequisites for PSYCH 499 won't be completed until the 3B term.
+For example, Honours Psych & Arts and Business Co-op students will not enrol in PSYCH 499A until the 4A term because the prerequisites for PSYCH 499 won't be completed until the 3B term.

-- Will the thesis supervisor be available to supervise the project during the terms that the student proposes to enroll for PSYCH 499A/B/C (e.g., is the supervisor planning a sabbatical leave or to retire)?
+- Will the thesis supervisor be available to supervise the project during the terms that the student proposes to enrol for PSYCH 499A/B/C (e.g., is the supervisor planning a sabbatical leave or to retire)?

 - For co-op students, how will the work/school sequence interfere with the project?